luismsgomes/qtlm/doc/ReadMe.md

       train
             Trains the transfer models for the current configuration.

+      serve
+            Starts two MTMonkey workers, one for each translation direction.

       evaluate <src> <trg> [testset]...
             Evaluates current pipeline using given testset or all configured testsets if a testset is not specified.

+      list scores
+            Lists BLEU scores from all evaluations in current directory.

       clean <src> <trg> [testset]...
             Cleans cache files from last evaluation.
 Use this if you changed